 Students transferring into Morningside College will have their transcripts reviewed on an individual basis.
-Morningside College will accept a maximum of 62 credit hours from a regionally accredited 2-year community college or junior college towards a bachelor's degree.
+Morningside College will accept a maximum of 70 credit hours of an Associate of Arts Degree (A.A) or an Associate of Science Degree (A.S) from a regionally accredited 2-year community college or junior college towards a bachelor's degree.
 While Morningside College accepts credits from most 2-year institutions, transfer guides have been developed for the following list of community colleges.
 These can be viewed at Morningside College's website, morningside.edu.